jrkwon/agribot_ros/README.md

    RB for enable-turbo

-New Design for Agribot <-- This is the current default selection Left thumb-stick up for thrtttle
+New Design for Agribot <-- This is the current default selection Left thumb-stick (LJ) up for thrtttle
-   Left thumb-stick down for brake
+   Left thumb-stick (LJ) down for brake
    NOTE:
         No brake is for the Scout robot.
         When Left thumb-stick is down with the FORWARD gearshift, the robot actually moves backward.
-   Right thumb-stick left/right for twist
+   Left thumb-stick (LJ) left/right for twist
    LB for enable
    RB for enable-turbo
    Gearshift: